top of page

 The exact mechanisms are still being scientifically researched – but there are plausible explanations:

 This creates a negative spiral: Inflammation leads to increased acid production, and a persistently acidic pH in the tissue can intensify and even trigger pain stimuli.
-This is due, among other things, to "acid sensing ion channels" (ASICs) – special ion channels that respond to increased acid levels and transmit pain signals to the nervous system.
+This is due, among other things, to "acid sensing ion channels" (ASICs) – special ion channels that respond to increased acidity and transmit pain signals to the nervous system.
 (3)

-The deep tissue massage starts right here:
+Deep tissue massage starts right here:

 (1) M. Romanowski et. al, 2012, A comparison of the effects of deep tissue massage and therapeutic massage on chronic low back pain

-(3) Deval et. al. 2010, Acid-sensing ion channels (ASICs): pharmacology and implication in pain
+(4) Deval et. al. 2010, Acid-sensing ion channels (ASICs): pharmacology and implication in pain